NicSantiago1/NicSantiago1.github.io/README.md

 The purpose of this project is to create an interactive map which visualizes different sets of migration data

-maps built using Mapbox GL
+Maps built using Mapbox GL

 Team Binary Bros